RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 Even if this is very nice to see again, the machine is still not fully working.
 Without the CIA #2 no serial devices (such as floppy drive and printer) would work, and without the SID no audio obviously.

+***Gå over bekken etter vann***

+"Gå over bekken etter vann" is a Norwegian proverb that means to do something unnecessarily complicated.
+It describes a situation where one looks far away for solutions that are right in front of you, or chooses a cumbersome procedure when a simple one is available.

+When I checked The Pictorial C64 Fault Guide I found an image which is almost identical to what this machine produced at initial testing.
+And this image is pointing straight to a CIS #2 fault.
+So, in retrospect, I could have checked this website also for troubleshooting:-) Link to The Pictorial C64 Fault Guide page: https://www.pictorial64.com/fault.htm?id=u2_3

 **Footnotes**